mjhanninen/skele/README.md

 Skele
 =====

+> [!WARNING]
+>
-> 🖐  **Warning:**  Do not use this.
-Just don't.
-There exist way better
-> alternatives that are actually secure.
+> Do not use this.
+There exist better alternatives that are actually secure.

 **Skele** is a command line utility for computing unique passwords for different services and identities.